Ronnie Ortiz-Magro Calls Out Haters, Threatens To Roast Them Publicly

 Welcoming their child has changed them both.
 Ronnie Ortiz-Magro has doted on his little girl openly, saying she changed his whole life.
 Raising her with two parents would have been ideal, but fans are hopeful the two can co-parent amicably moving forward.

 Earlier, Jen Harley posted about her deceased father’s car being vandalized.
-The post has since been deleted, but there has been speculation she believes Ronnie Ortiz-Magro may have had a part in it.
+The post has since been deleted, but there has been speculation that she believes Ronnie Ortiz-Magro may have had a part in it.
 He has not commented on the incident at all.
 After posting a warning to his haters, things have been calm.
 He may have a short temper, but overall he has remained pretty levelheaded since the outburst in April with Harley.

 While a reconciliation is not likely for Ronnie Ortiz-Magro and Jen Harley, it is possible.
-When it was revealed they split, it appeared that down the road they may be open to trying to repair their relationship again.
+When it was revealed that they split, it appeared that down the road they may be open to trying to repair their relationship again.
 Their agreement for co-parenting has not been publicly laid out, but it appears that he intends to remain an active part of his daughter’s life.
 It may not be an ideal situation, but pending Ortiz-Magro lashing out at Harley or anyone else, this may work out better than anticipated for him.